g00glen00b/dimitri.codes/src/content/posts/2024/2024-05-30-spring-security-compromisedpasswordchecker/index.md

 ### Conclusion

 In this blog post, we explored Spring Security's `CompromisedPasswordChecker` and how it can be used to check if a password has been compromised in a data breach.
+We also discussed how you can create your own `CompromisedPasswordChecker` implementation to check if a password is in a list of common passwords or to verify its entropy.
-While the default implementation uses the Have I Been Pwned API, you can easily create your own implementation to address specific concerns.
+This can be useful if you need some offline alternative to the default implementation, which uses the Have I Been Pwned API.

 As usual, a full code example can be found on [GitHub](https://github.com/g00glen00b/spring-samples/tree/master/spring-security-compromisedpasswordchecker).